dfernandez79/barman/README.md

 ```

-#### Traits are represented with plain objects, but they can indicate required methods
+### Traits are represented with plain objects, and they can indicate required methods

 ```js
 var templateRenderingTrait = {